peedy2495/tf-ansible-ubuntu-desktop/README.md

 # Terraforming a Cloud-Init template for filling Nexus3 proxied repos in a Proxmox hypervisor

 This repo is for deploying a precreated proxmox cloud-init template (ubuntu 20.04 @ vmid:8000).
-I'm using this one e.g. for caching nexus repositories needing in air-gap environments.
+I'm using this one e.g. for caching nexus repositories needed in air-gap environments.

 The file *`vars.tf`* is for defining basic variables.

-## Prerequisites:
+## Prerequisites
 1st, a cloud-init image on your hypervisor (how to bake, see below).

-Next, a Proxmox api-token and saved it's values in *`token.export`*.
+Next, create a Proxmox api-token in it's UI and saved it's values in *`token.export`*.

 Create in your main project-dir a file named: token.export
 Content: